 Suzie remembers an incident that took place in what she calls ‘upcountry B.C.’ in Mackenzie, a beautifully scenic but sparsely populated community nestled between the Rocky and Omineca Mountains in Canada.
 On this occasion, she almost got seriously hurt while managing Mike Stone, the promotion’s Heavyweight Champion at the time.
 Suzie recounts the story for us.

 "I used to wear aerobic gear and leg warmers where I hid some brass knuckles.
-I had taken them out, and I was supposed to let everyone see that I had them.
+I had taken them out and was supposed to let everyone see that I had them.
 I passed them to Mike Stone, and he used them on his opponent Al Tomko, but Mike made the mistake of handing them back to me.
-So I’m trying to hide them, trying to get them back in my leg warmers.
+So I’m trying to hide them and get them back in my leg warmers.

 "Then, someone out of the audience comes out, and they’ve got my arm, and they’re bending it where it doesn’t go back any further!
 Sir Joseph Cagle in the dressing room was watching through the door, and he came running out and grabbed the guy because, at this point, he had me and wouldn’t let go.
 That caused a little bit of a commotion (laughs)."

-She finds humor in it now, but it was a situation that almost got real ugly for everyone.
+She finds humor in it now, but it was a situation that almost got really ugly for everyone.

 "I couldn’t even drive back; I had to let Mike Stone drive.
-I took something for the pain, and I was out until we got back to the lower mainland."
+I took something for the pain and was out until we got back to the lower mainland."